sergiofgonzalez/nodejs-in-action/chapter19-aws/06-aws-security-iam-sg-vpcs/README.md

 | See [02 &mdash; CloudFormation: Instance that stops itself](02-lab6.1-cloudformation-instance-stop) for the complete YAML code. |

 ### Controlling the network traffic in AWS
-You only want traffict to enter or leave a particular machine if it has to do so.
+You only want traffic to enter or leave a particular machine if it has to do so.
 Typically, you setup a firewall to control ingoing (also called inbound or ingress) and outgoing (also called outbound or egress) traffic.

 The same applies to resources on AWS.
 You are given tools to open only the ports that must be accessible and close down all other ports.